How to use your Bioverter

 Soil from your nature strip is an acceptable kickstarter if you don't have access to a garden.
 Bagged compost can supply microbes but most of them may be inactive.
 You could buy compost starters that contain microbes, or simply allow more time for microbes to build up in your Bioverter.

-The Basket has a removable base plate which is called the Grille in our instruction leaflet.
-During startup, the Grille sits on top of the Basket and functions like a cover - it keeps all waste matter within Bioverter's insulated space.
+During startup, the Grille sits on top of the Basket and functions like a cover - it keeps all waste matter within Bioverter’s insulated space.
 You would have set this up to get Bioverter going.

 Around the 3 month mark after you started to feed Bioverter, you can switch the Grille to its regular position at the base of the Basket: